microsoft/ApplicationInsights-dotnet/.github/PULL_REQUEST_TEMPLATE.md

 Fix # .

-For significant contribution make sure you completed the list:
+For significant contributions please make sure you have completed the following items:

 - [ ] Design discussion issue #
 - [ ] Changes in public surface reviewed